Snackels/NEAB/README.md

 ## Additional
 ### Screws
 Screws come in various sizes.
-We designed our robot primarily using M3 screws, as they are the most common for robotics.
-In some cases, such as mounting the Raspberry Pi or LiDAR, M2.5 screws are used.
+We designed our robot primarily around M3 screws, as they are the most common in robotics.
+In some cases, such as mounting the Raspberry Pi or LiDAR, M2.5 screws are required.
+For our build, we mainly use countersunk screws.
+To accommodate them, we chamfered the M3 screw holes by 1.8 mm, creating the perfect countersunk fit that allows the screws to sit flush and remain neatly hidden.

 <p align="center">
   <img src="https://github.com/Snackels/NEAB/blob/main/Photos/Chassis%20Photos/Additional/M3%20Countersunk.png" width="400"/>